 Bentley and I have had long conversations about this dilemma.

 You see, Bentley lives with my son’s family now.
 He moved in with them when I left for France.
 He shares the family with their Goldendoodle, Maddy.
 He helps guard my three-year-old grandson and one-year-old granddaughter/.
 I will visit him for months when I return to the States.
 When we’re back together, it’s like nothing’s changed.
 We take walks.
 He sits on my lap when we’re watching TV.
 He jumps on my bed when there’s a thunderstorm.

 However, he knows when I pull out my bags to start packing to go away.
 I know.

 We kiss, hug, and whisper “goodbye” when I leave the house to take a flight back to France.
 I get on that noisy airplane and think of Bentley as we take off down the runway.

 He’s with me.
 We’re together.
 Always.
 In our hearts.

 The good news is Bentley is happy with his new home because he has an important job.
 He and Maddy the Goldendoodle take turns watching over my grandchildren and the family.

-If you live or travel abroad and have a story about your pet, I’d love to hear about it.
+I’d love to hear if you live or travel abroad and have a story about your pet.
 Feel free to add a comment to the post or send an email to email@example.com